CiscoDevNet/Hypercheck-HyperV/ReadMe.txt

 Pre-requisite to use the tool:
 1) The Windows Remote Management (WS-Managemnet) should be enabled on each Hyper-V Server.
-2) Script needs Hyper-V Admin Username and Password, and HX root password information to check all conditions Prerequisites : Enable Enable-PSRemoting –force on  all nodes
+2) Script needs Hyper-V Admin Username and Password, and HX root password information to check all conditions

 How to run the tool?
 Steps: